Professional Learning & Development

 -

-Professional development workshops & trainings
+Professional development workshops and trainings

 -

-Continuing education-eligible sessions
+Continuing education sessions

 -

-Multi-part learning series or cohorts
+Multi-part learning series or cohort-based learning

 -

-Facilitated conversations & reflective learning spaces
+Facilitated conversations and reflective learning spaces

 -